 But if you want the live Asia, breathe Asia and feel like an Asian for a day or two, try ..

 - 9 Tengkat Tong Shin, Bukit Bintang, 50200 Kuala Lumpur, Federal Territory of Kuala Lumpur, Malaysia

 Anggun means elegant in the native Malay.

-And the Anggun Boutique Hotel is surely and elegant way to stay in KL.
+And the Anggun Boutique Hotel is surely and elegant way to stay in Kuala Lumpur.
 Built in two 1920s building, you're basically trading your money to enjoy what it feels like living like a rich magnate in the pre-war Malaya mansion.

 The furnitures are mostly made of wood and many of the decorations are sourced from all over the country to make sure you feel like you're just being transported back to before World War broke lose in the country.

 Hotel Club call this hotel KL's Best Kept Secret but since winning it, Anggun can no longer be a whisper among tourists to the city.